 San Sebastian sure knows how to start their year off right with the La Tamborrada Drum Festival, held every January.

-This raucous Spanish festival gives the people of San Sebastian the chance to celebrate their long history and patron saint by taking to the streets with drums.
+This raucous Spanish festival gives the people of San Sebastian the chance to celebrate their long history and patron saint by taking them to the streets with drums.

 La Tamborrada begins at midnight on January 19th with the raising of the flag in Plaza de la Constitucion before setting off 24 hours of drumming, music, and a whole lot of fun.
 People take to the streets, parading with their drums for the entire day until the flag is taken down which signals the end of the festival.